 7. The HSS shall support the possibility to bar a Public User Identity from being used for IMS non-registration procedures.
 The S-CSCF shall enforce these barring rules for IMS.
 Examples of use for the barring function are as follows:

-- Currently it is required that at least one Public User Identity shall be stored in the ISIM application or, for UEs supporting only non-3GPP accesses, in the IMC, if IMC is present.
+- Currently it is required that at least one Public User Identity shall be stored in the ISIM application or, for UEs supporting only non-3GPP accesses or UEs accessing IMS of SNPN, in the IMC, if IMC is present.
 If the user/operator wants to prevent this Public User Identity from being used for IMS communications, it shall be possible to do so in the network without affecting the ISIM application or IMC directly.

 8. The HSS shall support the possibility to restrict a user from getting access to IM CN Subsystem from unauthorized visited networks.